jaimejim/jaimejim.github.io/_posts/2023-02-07-ai-automation.markdown

 headerImage: true
 ---

-It's been a couple of very hectic weeks where have been completely obsessed with everything AI.
-Specially on the process of task automation with AI.
-I have been experimenting with AI image generation AIs, coding enhancing AIs, several different web APIs, my own server and half a dozen `npm` libraries that were completely new to me.
-So far tooling in the AI world is very solid and fun!
+The past few weeks have been extremely busy for me as I've been fully immersed in the world of AI.
+Specifically, I've been focused on automating tasks with AI, experimenting with image generation AIs, coding-enhancing AIs, various web APIs, my own server, and a handful of new `npm` libraries.
+I have found that the tooling in the AI world is both reliable and enjoyable.

-One of the projects was a news generation site called <espoo.today> I wrote it as a challenge from a journalist friend back in Spain.
-I wanted to show that it is very easy today to have a domain running and that the AI can start writing articles, read them and add relevant pictures just by itself.
+As part of my exploration, I decided to take on a challenge from a journalist friend in Spain and create a news generation site called [espoo.today](https://espoo.today).
+My goal was to demonstrate how easy it is to have a functioning domain and how AI can write articles, find relevant images, and publish them on its own.

-Here below is an example article about [Runeberg Day](https://espoo.today/2023/02/05/Celebrating-Johan-Ludvig-591/), the text is still very simple, but good enough IMO.
+As an example, one of the articles it generated is a piece about Runeberg Day, which you can view here: [Runeberg Day](https://espoo.today/2023/02/05/Celebrating-Johan-Ludvig-591/).
+While the text is still relatively simple, I think it's good enough for what I wanted to achieve as a proof of concept.

 ![espoo](/assets/images/espoo-today.png)